klopez67/p8105_hw3_kp2809/README.md

 This problem uses accelerometer data collected on 250 participants in the NHANES study.
 The participants’ demographic data can be downloaded here, and their accelerometer data can be downloaded here.
-Variables *MIMS are the MIMS values for each minute of a 24-hour day starting at midnight.
+Variables *MIMS are the MIMS values for each minute of a single 24-hour day starting at midnight.

+- the education variable is categorical and should have a natural order of
+  - 1= less than h.s.
+  - 2= h.s. equivalent
+  - 3 = More than h.s.